Bug report #17526

 Sorry for the waste of time.
 Choosing the highest resolution makes virtual raster near identical to source in one place but bigger deformation in another, so on average, the average is the best option.

 Hi, I'm confused.
 Where is the issue (considering that the tool from "gdal tools" are to be considered unmaintained and obsolete)?

-#5 Updated by Pawel Stankiewicz about 3 years ago
+#5 Updated by Pawel Stankiewicz over 3 years ago

 The issue is that in given area every time equal area projected grids will be slightly different after merging or virtualizing depending on size all source rasters, far away from this given area.
 This a natural consequence of different resolutions of equal area projected rasters in different latitudes.
 It has nothing to do with QGIS so the bug can be closed or deleted.
 I hope the best outcomes from centuries long considerations how to show a ball on paper was implemented.
 Although making a virtual raster with different resolutions (maintained from source rasters), could be a solution.